 This paper is organized as follows.
-In Section 2, we consider the global $U(1)$ symmetric case in ESGB theory and show that the Schwarzschild black hole becomes unstable at $\alpha_{\textrm{critical}}$ against the scalar field perturbation.
-In Section 3, we find hairy black hole solutions in the symmetric and symmetry-broken phases and investigate their instability.
-We also demonstrate the mass and scalar charges of the hairy black holes.
-In Section 4, we further study spontaneous symmetry breaking in theories with local $U(1)$ symmetry.
-We find that black holes can be electrically charged, but only support neutral scalar hairs.
-Electrically charged scalar hairs are not allowed, and therefore the Higgs mechanism cannot be realized in such a theory.
-We summarize our results in Section 5.
+Section 2 discusses the global U(1) symmetric theory and shows that the Schwarzschild black hole becomes unstable beyond $\alpha_{\textrm{Sch.}}$ against the scalar field perturbation.
+In Section 3, we find hairy black holes in symmetric and symmetry-broken phases and investigate their instability.
+We calculate the mass and scalar charge of those hairy black holes.
+In Section 4, we study electrically charged hairy black holes by spontaneous symmetry breaking in the theory with local U(1) symmetry.
+Section 5 summarizes our results.\\